-The Board of Directors governs and represents the Company, without prejudice to the powers assigned to the General Meeting of Shareholders, and performs its tasks in accordance with the rules of organisation and functioning set out in the Articles of Association and the Board of Directors Regulations.
+The Board of Directors manages, governs and represents the company, without prejudice to the powers assigned to the General Meeting of Shareholders, and performs its tasks in accordance with the rules of organisation and order set out in the Articles of Association and the Board of Directors Regulations.

-3.1 COMPOSITION
+3.1.
+Composition